-Inside the Apartment
+Inside the Apartments

-Personal Property Insurance

-MTSO is not responsible for loss of personal property of campus housing residents due to theft, fire, smoke and water damage, power outages, etc. Accordingly, all campus housing residents are expected to carry some form of personal property insurance (i.e., renter's insurance) on their belongings while living in campus housing facilities.
+Personal Property Insurance: MTSO is not responsible for loss of personal property of campus housing residents due to theft, fire, smoke and water damage, power outages, etc. Accordingly, all campus housing residents are expected to carry some form of personal property insurance (i.e., renter's insurance) on their belongings while living in campus housing facilities.
 Replacement coverage is recommended.

-Moving in procedure

-Complete the walk through and return the completed form to the Maintenance Department as soon as possible, but no later than two weeks, after moving in.
+Moving in procedure: Complete the walk through and return the completed form to the Maintenance Department as soon as possible, but no later than two weeks, after moving in.
 The purpose of this form is to provide a baseline record of conditions in the apartment unit for our mutual reference.

-Moving out procedure

-The Maintenance Department will send instructions for vacating units to all residents at the end of the any academic term.
-If a resident plans to move at any other time, contact the Maintenance Department and the Building Manager in writing.
-Contact maintenance@mtso.edu to schedule a moving out walk-through.
+Moving out procedure: The Maintenance Department will send instructions for vacating units to all residents at the end of the any academic term.
+If a resident plans to move at any other time, contact the Housing Coordinator and the Building Manager.
+Contact the Housing Coordinator to schedule a moving out walk-through.
 The moving out walk-through report is the basis for determining how much of the housing deposit is returned.
 Repairs of any damages to the apartment, beyond regular wear and tear will be deducted from the deposit.
 If the damage exceeds the amount of the deposit, MTSO will retain the deposit and the resident will be charged for the balance owed for the repairs.

 Residents will need to return all keys and swipe cards issued to them.
-Students can return the keys to Maintenance, or bring them to the front desk in Werner Hall.
+Students can return the keys to Maintenance (or the person designated by the Housing Coordinator to do the final walk-through inspection).
 If the resident is leaving after hours, return the keys and swipe cards to the Building Manager.
 Resident names and room or apartment number should be attached to the key and swipe card.

-A valid forwarding address should be left with the MTSO Business Office to ensure all students entitled to a refund of their security deposit, receive that deposit in a timely manner.
+A valid forwarding address should be left with the MTSO mailroom to ensure all students entitled to a refund of their security deposit, receive that deposit in a timely manner.
+(See mailroom staff during posted hours of operation.)

-Arrangements should be made with the Building Manager or Maintenance to store items in the appropriate storage areas over the summer months (or any other extended period of time) should the resident be returning to the residence hall.
+Arrangements should be made with the Building Manager or the Housing Coordinator to store items in the appropriate storage areas over the summer months (or any other extended period of time) should the resident be returning to the residence hall.

-Repairs

-Report all repairs needed by emailing maintenance@mtso.edu with a copy to the Building Manager.
+Repairs: Report all repairs needed by emailing maintenance@mtso.edu with a copy to the Building Manager.
 Repairs that should be reported include, but are not limited to: